roundrobin/flummox-react-router-webpack-demo/README.md

 ## App

-The app show how stores and actions along with react-router work together.
-For the purpose of the demo, we implement a room store.
+The app shows how stores and actions works along with the react-router component.
+For the purpose of the demo, we implement a rooms store.
+Which show a list of chat rooms.

+## TODOs

+* Show how to use Ajax requests in Flux
+* Show how to use WebSockets in Flux